Chocolate Cherry Cupcakes

-The cupcakes are moist, light and fluffy with a tender soft crumb.
-The yogurt and the hot water in the recipe are what makes them so tender that they easily fall apart.
+- The cupcakes are moist, light, and fluffy with a tender, soft crumb.
+The yogurt and the hot water in the recipe are what make them so tender that they easily fall apart.

-The recipe itself is simple and easy and needs no mixers or special equipment.
-Just two bowls and a whisk is all you need to mix the cupcake batter.
+- The recipe itself is simple and easy and needs no mixers or special equipment.
+Just two bowls and a whisk are all you need to mix the cupcake batter.

 Ingredients and substitutes

-- Canola oil - Any cooking oil will work as long as it has no flavor.
-That way it won't affect the flavor of the cupcakes.
-For example, olive oil has a strong taste, which we definitely don't want.
+- Canola oil – Any cooking oil will work as long as it has no flavor.
+That way, it won’t affect the flavor of the cupcakes.

-- Eggs - Always use large size eggs when baking unless specified.
-The size of eggs varies significantly these days, so as a guide one large egg weighs between 50 to 60 grams.
+- Eggs – Always use large-size eggs when baking unless specified.
+The size of eggs varies significantly these days, so as a guide, one large egg weighs between 50 and 60 grams.

 - Cocoa powder – I’ve used plain Dutch-processed cocoa powder here.